 You will not believe how much you will sweat from a ginger bath!
 You will start feeling it within about 5 minutes of relaxing in the bath, and the sweating will typically continue for at least 30 minutes afterward and possibly up to an hour or two.
 So, don’t take a ginger bath before going out for the evening and be sure to drink plenty of water!

 A ginger bath is a wonderful complement to a sensible work-out regimen as it encourages sweating without risk of injury or overdoing it.
-In some ways, a ginger infused soak is similar to the sweating effect experienced by a fever bath, but without the hot water temperature.
+In some ways, a ginger-infused soak is similar to the sweating effect experienced by a fever bath, but without the hot water temperature.

-Ginger Bath Recipe
+Ginger Detox Bath Recipe

 To prepare a basic ginger bath, fill a standard sized bathtub with hot or lukewarm water.
-If you are taking your ginger bath in the summer, I would recommend water that is comfortably lukewarm so that you don’t experience an overheating effect.
-This is because ginger has a warming effect on the body as opposed to herbs that cool such as peppermint and sage.
+If you are taking your ginger bath in the summer, I would recommend water that is comfortably lukewarm.
+This will help avoid the potential for overheating.

-Once the tub is filled, add 1/2 cup (8 tablespoons) of freshly grated ginger, preferably organic.
+Once the tub is full, add 1/2 cup (8 tablespoons) of freshly grated ginger, preferably organic.
 If using ginger powder, measure out 1-2 rounded teaspoons and add to the bath stirring in with your hand.
 I use this organic ginger powder packed in glass jars as I have found it to be more potent than others I’ve tried in the past.

-If you have sensitive skin, rub some freshly grated ginger or a paste made with a small amount of ginger powder and water on a test patch of skin.
-Ensure that no irritation occurs before taking the full body bath.
+Rub on some freshly grated ginger or a paste made with a small amount of ginger powder and water.
+If no irritation occurs within a few minutes, you are good to try the full body bath.

 Soak in your ginger bath for 15-20 minutes, then rinse with cool water and towel dry.
 You may wish to stay in your robe for a few minutes afterward until the sweating effect ceases.
-Be sure to drink plenty of fluids to avoid dehydration.

 This can occur when the elimination pathways become congested or clogged due to toxin overload.
 People who are chronically constipated sometimes find this to be the case.